Navigate / search

 How Change Happens (and Why)

 There’s always something we want to change.
 But do we?
-What happens between that gap: the moment when we desire to change and the moment when we begin the change?
-And sustain it.
+What happens between that gap—the space between the moment we desire to change and the moment we begin it?
+And more importantly, sustain it?
 That’s the magic gap.
-There’s so many reasons why we hesitate to start.
+There are so many reasons why we hesitate to start.
 It’s exhausting.
-It could be uncertain.
-Or we could be too busy.
-Whatever the case, we must closely look at this magic gap.
+It’s uncertain.
+Or maybe we’re just too busy.
+Whatever the case, we have to examine that magic gap more closely.
 How does change happen?
-What is that driving force that creates decisive action to change?
-Read more!
+What is the driving force that turns desire into decisive action?
+Continue exploring

 How to Use Labels to Empower Yourself